Why Your Business Shouldn’t Commingle Funds

 To get started, go through every transaction you have and decide if it’s personal or business.
 Pay special attention to things like travel, food, supplies, and entertainment as the IRS looks closely at these types of expenses.

-Then, treat personal or unknown transactions as fringe benefits, subject to payroll taxes (similar to paying yourself).
+Then, treat unknown or personal transactions as fringe benefits, subject to payroll taxes (similar to paying yourself).

 I recommend hiring an accountant or tax specialist to go through this process with you.
 They can help sort everything out and also provide excellent advice on keeping your business and personal finances in order going forward.

 Lastly, follow the steps above to put a system in place to avoid commingling funds in the future.

 Final Thoughts on Commingling of Funds

 As a business owner, it’s easy to get into the habit of treating your business as your life because that’s usually how it feels.
 It’s not always easy to draw the line between your personal life and your business.

 However, your finances require a hard line.
 Don’t let your LLC filing go to the wayside.
 Take the time to put together a process that helps maintain that level of separation between yourself and your business.